web3-storage/web3.storage/packages/website/README.md

 # Website

-Frontend build for the web3.storage website.
+Frontend build of the web3.storage website.

 ## Getting Started